In this guide we’ll take a look at the best garden clocks for the UK market.

-Traditional roman-numeral style clocks were originally used in vintage gardens, but more recently they have been used to bring a rustic touch to contemporary gardens and homes.
+Traditional roman-numeral clocks were originally used in vintage gardens, but more recently they have been used to bring a rustic touch to contemporary gardens and homes.

-Brick walls tend to allow you a lot of flexibility, acting as good bases for either traditional or contemporary styles.
+Brick walls tend to offer a lot of flexibility, acting as good bases for either traditional or contemporary styles.

 The size of your clock will be dictated by how much wall space you have available, as well as the look of your garden.